Chair, Department of Music & Drama

 Dr. Pamela Youngblood, chair of the Department of Music and Drama, teaches graduate and undergraduate flute students, flute pedagogy, and flute choir.
 She also teaches a course on women in music in the summer terms.

 Dr. Youngblood has been principal flutist and a featured soloist of the Wichita Falls Symphony Orchestra since 1980, and was soloist in a performance of David Amram’s new concerto Giants of the Night in 2004 with the composer conducting.
-An active recitalist, she has been a featured performer at conventions of the National Flute Association in Anaheim, Atlanta, Las Vegas, Charlotte and Pittsburgh, the Texas Music Educators Association (2001, 2002, 2003, 2007, 2010) and the National Association of College Wind and Percussion Instructors.
+She also recently performed Lowell Liebermann's Flute Concerto with the WFSO.
+An active recitalist, she has been a featured performer at conventions of the National Flute Association in New Orleans, Anaheim, Atlanta, Las Vegas, Charlotte and Pittsburgh, the Texas Music Educators Association (2001, 2002, 2003, 2007, 2010) and the National Association of College Wind and Percussion Instructors.
 She is also a founding member of the resident performing ensemble Zephyr Winds.

 As a researcher, Dr. Youngblood is dedicated to the discovery and performance of new or seldom-performed works for flute and flute choir.
 Recent solo recitals have included “A New Light!
 A Century of Progress for Female Composers of Flute Music,” and another program comprised entirely of works that had been published for not more than three years.